Rockingham Volunteer Centre

 Castaways Sculpture Awards

-Castaways Sculpture Awards is one of the City’s highlights on the event calendar held in October each year.
-The event sees artists design and produce sculptures from recycled materials, displayed on the foreshore over 10 days.
+Castaways Sculpture Awards is one of the highlights on the City’s event calendar held in October each year.
+The event sees artists and schools design and produce scultpures from recycled materials, which are displayed on the foreshore in an outdoor exhibition for 10 days.
 Volunteers are required to help at the information tent.

 Rockingham Arts Centre